 Results: There was consensus about the positive impact of PPI on the research and on the experiences of those involved.
 In particular, the positive impact of PPI on the personal development of researchers, and on effective public engagement with EuroTEAM research were highlighted.
 Researchers described adapting their practice in future projects to facilitate PPI.
 Spin-off projects and ongoing collaborations between PRPs and researchers reflected the value of PPI to participants.
 PPI was more frequently integrated in psychosocial research, though examples of PPI in laboratory/translational science were also described.
 PRPs asked for more opportunities to contribute meaningfully to basic scientific research and for more extensive feedback on their contributions.

 Conclusions: The findings were used to formulate recommendations to guide effective involvement of patients in future similar projects, including identifying specific training requirements for PRPs and researchers, the identification of PRP focused tasks/deliverables at the project planning stage, and supporting access to involvement for all PRPs.
-The distinctive multidisciplinary approach of EuroTEAM, incorporating both basic science and psychosocial research, facilitated patient involvement in the project overall.
+Importantly, the distinctive multidisciplinary approach of EuroTEAM, incorporating both basic science and psychosocial research, facilitated patient involvement in the project overall.

 Keywords